ChiaPatricia/jia-xu/content/project/AQI/index.md

 ---
 title: "Predicting Air Quality Index in India"
-subtitle: ""
+subtitle: "CIS 545 Final Project"
 excerpt: "This is my final project of the CIS 545 - Big Data Analysis in the Spring 2022 semester.
 We worked as a team to tackle this air pollution big data problem as air is what keeps humans alive.
 Monitoring it and understanding its quality is of immense importance to our well-being.
-At the end, we also won the "Best Visualization"" outstanding project among the whole class."
+At the end, we also won the Best Visualization outstanding project among the whole class."
 date: 2022-04-20
 author: "Jia Xu, Yuqin Zhang, Yuluan Cao"
 draft: false